-The CY15B128Q has two separate pins for SI and SO, which can be connected with the master as shown in Figure 2.
+The CY15B102Q has two separate pins for SI and SO, which can be connected with the master as shown in Figure 2.

 For a microcontroller that has no dedicated SPI bus, a general-purpose port may be used.
-To reduce hardware resources on the controller, it is possible to connect the two data pins (SI, SO) and tie off (HIGH) the HOLD and WP pins.
+To reduce hardware resources on the controller, it is possible to connect the two data pins (SI and SO) together and tie off (HIGH) the HOLD and WP pins.
 Figure 3 shows such a configuration, which uses only three pins.